The Sports Law Review: United Kingdom - England & Wales

 In instances where the contracting rightsholder may be a sportsperson, it might be wise for the partner to consider including a morality clause to cover instances in which the sportsperson's behaviour may fall below the standard expected by the partner (and thus indirectly reflect poorly on the partner by virtue of their association with the sportsperson).
 In such situations, the extent and flexibility of any termination right attributed to the morality clause will likely be a point of negotiation between the sportsperson and the partner.
 From a commercial partner point of view, the precise wording of such a morality clause should ideally avoid listing the specific acts deemed to trigger the clause, but rather include more flexible wording relating to how the rightsholder's conduct has resulted in a loss or reduction in the commercial value of the rightsholder.

 Another often contentious contractual issue will be the post-expiry rights of the partner.
-The partner may be entitled to a right of first refusal or an exclusive renewal negotiation period, or they may exercise a matching rights clause present in the contract, an issue that has been considered in greater detail recently after Liverpool's victory over New Balance44.
+The partner may be entitled to a right of first refusal or an exclusive renewal negotiation period, or they may exercise a matching rights clause present in the contract, an issue that was considered in greater detail after Liverpool's victory over New Balance in 2020.46

 Beyond the above, there are no existing mandatory statutory provisions in such agreements.
 The bulk of such contracts will contain provisions and boilerplate normally found in other types of commercial contracts.